 When a person does not need immediate treatment, but has their health monitored regularly, with the option of future treatment if necessary.
-Also called watch and wait.
+Also called watch and wait. white blood cells

-One of three main types of cells found in the blood.
+One of the three main types of cells found in the blood.
 White blood cells help fight infection.
 Types include neutrophils, lymphocytes and monocytes.